Exemptions from managed isolation

 Information on this page can be attributed to a managed isolation and quarantine spokesperson.

 Media please note – we are unable to comment on individual cases without a privacy waiver from the individual/s concerned.
+This can be an email from them granting permission.

 Decisions on exemptions from managed isolation are not easy ones to make and we are very sympathetic to the distressing situations people applying for exemption from managed isolation are in.

-However, we need to balance each individual application with our critical work to ensure the safety of all New Zealanders.
+We need to balance each individual application with our critical work to ensure the safety of all New Zealanders.

 Exemptions under the exceptional circumstances category

-This timeframe includes obtaining input from Medical Officers of Health and other agencies.
 Our Exemptions team work 7 days a week to ensure that applications are turned around as quickly as possible, and the distressing situations facing some of the people who apply are not ignored.

 Medical isolation exemptions